Spinning wheel: Types

-Until the acceptance of rotor spinning wheel, all yarns were produced by aligning fibres through drawing techniques and then twisting the fibre together.
-With rotor spinning, the fibres in the roving are separated, thus opened, and then wrapped and twisted as the yarn is drawn out of the rotor cup.
+Spinning yarn on any spinning wheel requires prepared fibre; excepting silk, which can be spun directly from unwound cocoons, fibres must be prepared for spinning, usually by combing or carding.
+At the very least, foreign matter (dirt, plant stalks, or animal manure) must be removed before spinning.
+Most handspinners spin from 'a fluffy mass of aligned fibers' to more easily produce a consistent yarn.

 Charkha

 The tabletop or floor charkha is one of the oldest known forms of the spinning wheel.
 The charkha works similarly to the great wheel, with a drive wheel being turned by one hand, while the yarn is spun off the tip of the spindle with the other.
 The floor charkha and the great wheel closely resemble each other.
-With both, the spinning must stop in order to wind the yarn onto the spindle.
+With both, yarn must be held off the end of the spindle in order to twist it, and off-axis to wind the yarn onto the spindle.